 Even if it’s not about using the roads, the Japanese are generally really considerate.
 On pavements, cyclists will ride with caution, making sure to keep a safe distance from pedestrians.

-8. Cars on the road are quiet.
+8. Japan is so peaceful, even the cars on the road are quiet.

 Sometimes it gets so quiet as I walk neext to a road, that I wonder if the cars that have stopped at traffic lights have had their engines killed.